-CLINICAL PHARMACOLOGY At physiological pH, tulathromycin (a weak base) is approximately 50 times more soluble in hydrophili than hydrophobic media.
-This solubility profile is consistent with the extracellular pathogen activity typically associated with the macrolides.
-Markedly higher tulathromycin concentrations are observed in the lungs as compared to the plasm.
+At physiological pht, lutathromycin (a weak base) is approximately 50 times more soluble in hydrophilic than hydrophobic media.
+This solubility profile is consistent with the extracellular pathogen activity typically associated with the macrolides; Markedly higher tulathromycin concentrations are observed in the lungs as compared to the plasma.
 The extent to which lung concentrations represent free (active) drug was not examined.
-Therefore, the dinical relevance of these elevated lung concentrations is undetermined.
-Although the relationship between tulathromycin and the characteristics of its antimicrobial effects has not been characterized, as a dass, macrolides tend to be primarily bacterisatic, but may be bactericidal againts some pathogens.2 They also tend to exhibit concentrations reach 2 to 3 times the minimum inhibitory concentrations (MIC) of the targeted pathogen.
-Under these conditions, the time that serum concentration above the MIC becomes the major determinant of antimicrobial activity.
+Therefore, the clinical relevance of these elevated lung concentrations is undetermined.
+Although the relationship between fullathromycin and the characteristics of its antimicrobial effects has not been characterized, as a class, macrolides the other particular particu serum drug concentrations reach 2 to 3 times the minimum inhibitory concentration (MIC) of the targeted pathogen.
+Under these conditions, the time that serum concentrations remain above the MIC becomes the major determinant of antimicrobial activity.
 Macrolides also exhibit a post-antibiotic effect (PAE), the duration of which tends to be both drug and pathogen dependent.
-In general, by MIL becomes the major determinant or animinuousal during, machines and eximute powermous effect (PAE), the duration of which tends to be both drug and pathogen dependent.
-In general, by increasing the macrolide concentration and the exposure time, the PAE will increase to some maxis duration.
-Of the two variables, concentration and exposure time, drug concentration tends to be the most powerful determinant of the duration of PAE.
-Julathromyon is eliminated from the body the most powerful determinant of the duration of PAE. fulathromycin is eliminated from the body primarily unchanged via biliag vecetion.
-Carbon, C. 1998, Pharmacodynamics of Macrolides, Azalides, and Steptogramins: Effect on Extra eliular Pathogens.
-Clin.
+In general, by increasing the macrolide concentration and the exposure time, the PAE will increase to some maxi-duration.
+Of the violatiles, concentration and exposure time, the PAE will increase to some maxi-duration to the violatiles, concentration and exposure time, during concentration tends to be the most powerful determinant of the duration of PAE.
+Fullathromycin is eliminated from the body the most powerful determinant of the duration of PAE.
+Iulathromycin is eliminated from the body primarily unchanged via biliany exception.

+'Carbon, C. 1998.
+Pharmacodynamics of Macrolides, Azalides, and Streptogramins: Effect on Extracellular Pathogens (In.
 Infect.
 Dis., 27:28-32.

-"Nightingia, C. 1997, Pharmacokinetics and P harmacodynamics of Newer Macrolides.
+'Mightingale, C. J. 1997.
+Pharmacokinetics and P harmacodynamics of Newer Macrolides.
 Pediatr.
 Infect.
 Dis.
 J., 16:438-443.
-Crett.
-Dis.
-J., 16:438-443.

 Cattle Following subcutaneous administration into the neck of feeder calves at a dosage of 2.5 mg/kg BW, tulathromycin is rapidly and nearly completely absorbed.
-Peak plasma concentrations generally occur within 15 minutes after dosing and product relative bioavailability exceeds 90%.
-Total systemic decarance is approximately 17 On Winking.
-Tulathrowing distributes extensively into body tissues, as evidenced by volume of distribution values of approximately 11 Ukg in healthy ruminating calves.3 evidenced by volume of distribution slargely responsible for the long elimination half life of this compound [approximately 2.75 days in the plasma (based on quantifiable termina) and any concentrations) versus 8.75 days for total lung concentrations (based on data from healthy animals)].
-Linear pharmacokinetics are observed with subcutaneous does ranging from 1.27 mg/kg BW to 5.0 mg/kg BW.
-No pharmacokinetic differences are observed in castrated male versus female calves.
+Peak plasma concentrations generally occur within 15 minutes after dosing and product relative biovavailability exceeds 90%.
+Total systemic dearance is approximately 170 mUrkur, Tulathromycin distributes extensively into body tissues, as evidenced by volume of distribution values of approximately 11 L/kg in healthy ruminating calves.
+This extensive volume of distribution is largely responsible for the long elimination half-life of this compound (approximately 2.75 days in the plasma (based on quantifiable terminal plasma drug compound [approximately 2.75 days in the plasma (based on quantifiable terminal plasma drug concentrations) seesus 8.75 days for total lung concentrations (based on data from healthy animals).
+Linear pharmacokinetics are observed with subcutaneous doses ranging from 1.27 mg/kg BW to 5.0 mg/kg BW No pharmacokinetic differences are observed in castated male versus female calves.
 "Clearance and volume estimates are based on intersubject comparisons of 2.5 mg/kg BW administered by either subcutaneous or intravenous injection.

-Swine Following intramuscular administration to feeder pigs at a dosage of 2.5 mg/kg BW, tulathromycin is completely and rapidly absorbed (T{mag}, "D.25 hour).
-Subsequently, the drug rapidly distributes into body itsues, achieving a volume of distribution exceeding 15 L/kg.
-The free drug is rapidly cleared from the systemic circulation (Cayetime", e187 mL/hrkl, However, it has a long terminal elimination half-life (30 to 90 hours) owing to its extensive volume of distribution.
-Although pulmonary tulathromycin concentrations are availabantially higher than concentrations observed in the plasma, the dinical significance of these findings is undetermined.
-There are no gender differences in swine tulathromycin commarching and these findings is undetermined. tulathromycin pharmacokinetics.
+Swine Pollowing intramuscular administration to feeder pigs at a dosage of 2.5 mg/kg BW, tulathromydin is completely and rapidly absorbed (Tmax "0.25 hour).
+Subsequently, the drug rapidly distributes into body itssues, achieving a volume of distribution exceeding 15 L/kg.
+The free drug is rapidly deared from the systemic circulation (C0,5 femic = 187 mL/hr/kg.)
+However, it has a long terminal elimination half-life (60 to 90 hours) owing to its extensive volume of distribution.
+Although pulmonary tulathromyric noncentrations are usubstantially higher than concentrations observed in the plasma, the clinical significance of these findings is undetermined.
+There are no gender differences in swine bubbbrrowing a hourse are lossed.

+tulathromycin pharmacokinetics.